 These cases are summarized below:

-By the process used in Jadeja’s example we identify only FOUR such cases: Laker, Kumble, Hadlee and Tayfield where the bowler had a hand in all ten wickets.
+By the process used in Jadeja’s example we identify only FOUR (now FIVE) such cases: Laker, Kumble, A. Patel, Hadlee and Tayfield where the bowler had a hand in all ten wickets.
 The match scorecards can be seen here:

-The cases of Laker and Kumble need no explanation.
+The cases of Laker, Kumble and Patel need no explanation.

 In Hadlee’s case, he caught Lawson off VR Brown’s bowling to add to his 9 wickets.

-In Tayfield’s case, he caught Insole off Goddard’s bowling to add to his 9 wickets, which included his second catch of Cowdrey (caught and bowled).
+In Tayfield’s case, he caught Insole off Goddard’s bowling to add to his 9 wickets.
+His second catch was of Cowdrey (caught and bowled).

 And this list does include a genuine knight in Sir Richard Hadlee, unlike the unrecognized knight from Saurashtra.